pi8901/sidekick-desktop/README.md

-# TurboWarp Desktop
+# SIDEKICK Desktop

-TurboWarp as a desktop app.
+Modification of the TurboWarp desktop app.

 If you're looking for downloads, head to: https://desktop.turbowarp.org/